-You are not obligated to disclose every detail.
+You are not obligated to disclose your diagnosis or provide detailed information about your treatment.
 Simply stating that you are following a medical plan and may require flexibility can be enough.
 How much you decide to share is up to you.
 Are you comfortable sharing additional information to help you with longer term conversations?